marcouderzo/CSDemoParser/documentation/autoparse Script Documentation.md

  p = subprocess.run(["demoinfogo", SteamID , demofile])
 ```

-### Handling Errors
+### Handling Return Codes

-If any of the subprocesses return an exit code different than `1`, (default exit code of demoinfogo), then it means the parsing was not successful.
+**Return Code 1**

+Default exit code, meaning the parsing process was successful.

+**Return Code 2**

 If the exit code is `2`, then it means the parser could not find the passed SteamID in the match, so it retries with the next SteamID.
-If it fails with every SteamID, it will append that match to the list of the failed parsings.
-If some other exit code is returned, the script will treat is an unknown error and will consider the parsing failed.

-After finishing the parsing of all the match pool, you will find the failed parsings listed in the report.

-## Before you run the script

-- Edit `demospath` in the source code to match your own demo folder.
-- Make sure you have `MatchesDict.json` in the same folder of the script.
+**Return Code 3**

+A few demos here and there exit with code 3 (Fatal Error from the parser, probably due to some corruption at the end of the demo), though the parsing process is completed anyways.
+Even though we consider the parsing successful, we still play it safe and append it to a list for further inspection.

+**Return Code 3221226505**

+Some demos cause a Stack Overflow in the parser while dumping the very last packet of the demo.
+The parsing is still successful, but this error truncates the last line of the log.
+Therefore, we open the log file and erase the truncated line.
+We then check the line count in order to assess whether or not it is reasonable to assume the log is complete.
+If it is not, we append the file to a list of matches with low line count for further inspection.
+If all of this goes well, we consider the parsing successful.
+We still append the file to a list of matches that need a check.

+### Report

+At the end of the process, a Report is dumped.